 FP&A professionals are in demand as financial data is becoming more complex.
 Besides, the FP&A field is constantly changing.
 To improve the quality of work in the FP&A department a mere analysis of different scenarios is not enough, collaboration and discussion are also required.

 The International FP&A Board enables members from all over the world to discuss trending topics and to work together to find solutions to burning questions.
-During the Board meetings new trends, skillsets and innovations are presented and analysed and the conclusions are shared with global FP&A community.
+During the Board meetings new trends, skillsets and innovations are presented and analysed and the conclusions are shared with the global FP&A community.

 The Launch of New Chapters